Fellwalking with a Camera

 “It’s called Fellwalking with a Camera,” he said, “and yes, those photographs are the focus of the project.
 Have a look through them all and see what you think.”

 Wainwright eased into his seat, a contented expression on his face.
 He observed Andrew as he delved into the extensive stack of old black-and-white photographs.
 As Andrew sifted through the images that played a crucial role in crafting the Lake District guidebooks, propelling Wainwright to fame, he leisurely lit his pipe.
-Many of these photographs served as references for Wainwright’s distinctive pen and ink illustrations, contributing significantly to the seven volumes of guidebooks initially published between 1955 and 1966.
+Many of these photographs served as references for Wainwright’s distinctive pen-and-ink illustrations, contributing significantly to the seven volumes of guidebooks initially published between 1955 and 1966.
 When Andrew finally concluded his exploration of the shoebox, he looked up.

 “How can you make a book out of these?
 There are no names on them to identify which is which.
 There’s only a skyline.”